 South Dakota Black Hills Spruce

-The Black Hills spruce, or Picea glauca, is a geographical variety of the white spruce and was not the undisputed first choice for South Carolina's state tree.
+The Black Hills spruce, or Picea glauca, is a geographical variety of the white spruce and was not the undisputed first choice for South Dakota's state tree.
 In 1947, the Black Hills spruce won out over the cottonwood and the juniper trees.

 Tennessee Tulip Poplar and Eastern Red Cedar